fullstackjake/jobs/positions/backend_engineer_c.md

 **Note:**

-Emcien does not sponsor any Visas
+Emcien does not sponsor any Visas.
 All Engineers work out of our Atlanta Headquarters